 It’s not realistic to think that fibromyalgia will not change your life.
 In fact, fibromyalgia will change every part of your life!

-But if the only thing you can do about it is be prepared, hopefully this list has helped.
+But if the only thing you can do about it is prepare, hopefully, this list has helped.

 If you’re looking for more tips on ways to treat fibromyalgia, jump over to the complete beginner’s guide.
 There’s a load of treatment options for you to explore!